Most major banks offer zero or very low interest loans to help with upgrading your home or personal transport to more energy efficient options.

 How home energy loans work

 A home energy loan is usually added to a mortgage as a top up.
-Most banks offer an interest rate from 0% to 1%, except for Kiwibank which has a variable home loan rate.
+Most major banks offer an interest rate from 0% to 1%.
+The amount you can borrow and how long you get to repay a home energy loan varies by bank.

 Things to be aware of